-Since the 1990s, when the U.S. back-sleeping recommendations were first released and public awareness efforts began, the overall U.S. SIDS rate has dropped by about 60 percent.
+Since the 1990s, when the U.S. back-sleeping recommendations were first released and public awareness efforts began, the overall U.S. SIDS rate has dropped by about 50 percent.
 This lower rate equals thousands of babies' lives.
 Since then, the number of babies placed on their backs to sleep has tripled.
+Among African American babies, the number of SIDS deaths went from 1,235 in 1994 to 490 deaths in 2016.